TemitopeBuilds/introduction-to-cybersecurity-/README.md

 -Business

     # Career path am interested in
-still confuse about that, i will like to dive further and understand the different path before finally choosing one that resonate with me.
+still confused about that, i will like to dive further and understand the different path before finally choosing one that resonates with me.